-Unfair claims settlement practices are described in Title 27, Subtitle 3 of the Insurance Article.
+Unfair claims settlement practices are described in Title 27, Subtitle 3 of the Insurance Article, which applies to both authorized and surplus lines insurers.
 Pursuant to § 27-303, it is an unfair claim settlement practice in violation of the Insurance Article for an insurer to misrepresent pertinent facts that relate to the claim or coverage at issue, or to refuse to pay a claim for an arbitrary or capricious reason based on all available information.
 Satellite or aerial images of insured property that are low-resolution, out-of-focus, or blurry do not accurately represent the condition of the property, and cannot reasonably justify the denial of a property damage claim.
 In turn, denying a claim based on satellite or aerial images that are unclear or imprecise constitutes an unfair claim settlement practice in violation of Title 27, Subtitle 3 of the Insurance Article.